Hacker News

 In other words, there is no reason to believe we will hit up against an atomic wall after which we will be unable to expand the economy due to a shortage of atoms.

-8 hours ago by travisjungroth
+4 years ago by travisjungroth

 > The number of computer programs is incredibly large.
 Even assuming a dense packed instruction set, even 512 bits is already enough to contain more programs than can be assigned to individual atoms in a universe!
 That's right.
 We could label every single atom with a number that would fit in the AVX instruction registers.
 That scale is mind-blowing, but it's true.